Bayonne Bridge: Construction

-Operation
+Opening and 20th century

+1930s to 1960s

 The Bayonne Bridge opened on November 15, 1931, after dedication ceremonies were held the previous day.
 On opening day, about 7,000 pedestrians and 17,000 vehicles crossed the bridge.
-The new crossing was expected to reduce Staten Islanders' average commutes by an average of 18 to 20 minutes, reducing the need to use the Goethals Bridge or Outerbridge Crossing.
+The new crossing was expected to reduce Staten Islanders' average commutes by 18 to 20 minutes, reducing the need to use the Goethals Bridge or Outerbridge Crossing.
 The Bayonne Bridge's dedication ceremony was attended by David M. Dow, the Secretary for Australia in the United States, and the same pair of golden shears used to cut the ribbon was sent to Australia for the ribbon-cutting of the Sydney Harbour Bridge four months later.
 After the ceremony in Sydney, the scissor blades were separated and one was sent back to the Port Authority.
-Time referred to the symmetric detail of the bridge as "impressive and haunting," while the commune of Bayonne in France sent a congratulatory telegram.
-The American Institute for Steel Construction selected the Bayonne Bridge as the "Most Beautiful Steel Bridge" in 1931, choosing it over the George Washington Bridge for that status.
+Time referred to the symmetric detail of the bridge as "impressive and haunting", while the commune of Bayonne in France sent a congratulatory telegram.
+The American Institute for Steel Construction selected the Bayonne Bridge as the "Most Beautiful Steel Bridge" in 1931, choosing it over the George Washington Bridge.
+The bridge was designed with space for railroad tracks, but these were never built.

+Pedestrians were originally required to pay a toll.
+This practice was eliminated in 1940, at which point the operator booths for collecting it were demolished.
+The Bergen Point Ferry, which paralleled the bridge, stayed in service until 1961.